dahak-metagenomics/dahak/docs/quickstart.md

 Put this file into `config/custom_readfilt_workflow.json` (in the `workflows` directory of the repository).
-We want to run two workflows: one pre-trimming quality assessment, and one post-trimming quality assessment.
+We want to run two workflows: one pre-trimming quality assessment, and one post-trimming quality assessment, so we call Snakemake and pass it two build targets: `read_filtering_pretrim_workflow` and `read_filtering_posttrim_workflow`.

 We add two flags to the Snakemake command: `-n` and `-p`.